-ARTICLE 22: CONTRACTING OUT

-The King County Prosecuting Attorney's Office shall not contract out work which the members of the bargaining unit of the Union have historically performed unless it is required by law or is a business necessity due to an emergency situation or to augment the workforce on a short-term, temporary basis.
-Except for emergency situations, the King County Prosecuting Attorney's

-Office shall provide notice to the Union of its intent to contract out.
-Except as provided herein, Uunder no circumstance shall the King County Prosecuting Attorney's Office agree to any long-term or permanent contracting out of bargaining unit work.
+ARTICLE 21: SHOP STEWARDS The Union shall have the right to appoint shop stewards.
+Shop stewards may conduct reasonable representational responsibilities including attending grievance, Weingarten and Loudermill meetings during the employee's regular scheduled shift, without a loss of pay.
+ARTICLE 22: CONTRACTING OUT The King County Prosecuting Attorney's Office shall not contract out work which the members of the bargaining unit have historically performed unless it is required by law or is a business necessity due to an emergency situation or to augment the workforce on a short-term, temporary basis.
+Except for emergency situations, the King County Prosecuting Attorney's Office shall provide notice to the Union of its intent to contract out.
+Under no circumstance shall the King County Prosecuting Attorney's Office agree to any long-term or permanent contracting out of bargaining unit work.
 Nothing in this provision shall limit what the King County Prosecuting Attorney's Office has historically contracted out, and no jobs will be eliminated due to contracting out.
 Employees outside of the bargaining unit may be temporarily assigned to work within the bargaining unit for a period not to exceed nine hundred and ten (910) hours.
 Term limited temporary ("TLT") employees will only be utilized to perform bodies of work that are in fact term limited and temporary in nature.
-Term limited promotions above Range 38 will be advertised to bargaining unit members per Article 19, Promotional Opportunities.
+Term limited promotions above Range 38 will be advertised to bargaining unit members per Article 1918, Promotional Opportunities.